My Favorite Destin, FL Restaurants

 Dewey Destin on the Harbor has a separate bar with a full selection of beers, bourbons, wine, and mixed drinks.
 Having a good selection of bourbon gets high ratings for a restaurant in my husband’s opinion.
 He fancies himself a bourbon connoisseur and not every restaurant has his favorite Knob Creek.
 One of my favorite drinks now is the Pineapple Martini, pictured below.

 The food never disappoints.
-They market the restaurant as a Louisiana Creole inspired; if you’ve been to New Orleans or eaten Cajun and Creole cuisine much you know that this is not quite ‘creole’.
-That being said, it is good and different than most Destin seafood restaurants.
+They market the restaurant as Louisiana Creole-inspired; if you’ve been to New Orleans or eaten Cajun and Creole cuisine much you know that this is not quite ‘creole’.
+That being said, it is good and different from most Destin seafood restaurants.
 The quality is superb and the staff is friendly.

 Actually, this restaurant is outside the city limits of Destin, but not a long drive.
 If you’re staying in Destin, you’ll enjoy the beautiful drive down the scenic coast.

-Fish Out of Water is simply one of the best restaurants that I’ve dined.
+Fish Out of Water is simply one of the best restaurants that I’ve dined at.
 The view is beautiful.
 Professional and friendly staff.
-Great organic farm to table philosophy and perfect if you have food allergies.
+Great organic farm-to-table philosophy and is perfect if you have food allergies.

 Read Visit South Walton Blogging Beach Retreat for more on this amazing restaurant!

 Beautiful harbor side dining.
-I got the Pan Roasted Gulf Grouper with feta cheese soufflé, garlic braised local spinach, house made Alabama tomato jam, citrus butter.
+I got the Pan Roasted Gulf Grouper with feta cheese soufflé, garlic braised local spinach, house-made Alabama tomato jam, and citrus butter.
 Unbelievable!!!